 July 23, 2021

 A 2021 study revealed that financial inclusion in the US has significantly improved over the past few years, with financial technology or fintech businesses and smaller financial institutions playing a key role in reaching unbanked Americans.
-Modern financial solutions have especially enhanced the way lending, in particular, is done, helping millions of Americans fulfill their investment goals and finally become financially included.
+In addition, modern financial solutions have significantly enhanced the way lending, in particular, is done, helping millions of Americans fulfil their investment goals and finally become financially included.

-Up until 1956, credit bureaus in the US measured the credit worthiness of borrowers based on payment history, word-of-mouth, and home visits.
-These methods proved to be ineffective due to the lack of accurate quantitative data.
+Up until 1956, credit bureaus in the US measured the creditworthiness of borrowers based on payment history, word-of-mouth, and home visits.
+However, these methods proved to be ineffective due to the lack of accurate quantitative data.
 In some cases, lenders would even judge borrowers based solely on their character.
 Engineer Bill Fair and mathematician Earl Isaac later changed the game by creating the country’s first credit scoring system, which was later refined into the FICO Score introduced in 1989.

-Today, most banks and creditors in the US use the FICO model to measure the credit worthiness of borrowers.
-Moreover, this impartial credit scoring system helps any American get fair access to credit when they need it, increasing the number of financially included people in the country.
+Today, most banks and creditors in the US use the FICO model to measure the creditworthiness of borrowers.
+Moreover, this impartial credit scoring system helps Americans get fair access to credit when they need it, increasing the number of financially included people in the country.

 What is a FICO Score?

-The one downside to credit scores is in order to have one, you need to have credit history.
-But in order to build credit history, you also need a credit score.
-This predicament leaves millions of Americans with little to no access to credit opportunities, excluding them from financial stability and a comfortable life.
+The one downside to credit scores is in order to have one, you need to have a credit history.
+But to build a credit history, you also need a credit score.
+Unfortunately, this predicament leaves millions of Americans with little to no access to credit opportunities, excluding them from financial stability and comfortable lives.

 How alternative data comes into play

-In this digital age, financial companies have developed alternative credit scoring solutions using other sources of data such as airtime usage, mobile money usage, geolocation, bills payment history, and social media usage.
+In this digital age, financial companies have developed alternative credit scoring solutions using other data sources such as airtime usage, mobile money usage, geolocation, bills payment history, and social media usage.

-In 2016, FICO took advantage of this new credit scoring method by launching FICO Score XD, a system that looks at public records and a person's history with phone, cable, and utility payments to generate scores on the same 300-850 scale used for standard FICO Scores.
+In 2016, FICO took advantage of this new credit scoring method by launching FICO Score XD, a system that looks at public records and a person’s history with phone, cable, and utility payments to generate scores on the same 300-850 scale used for standard FICO Scores.
 Using alternative data, FICO Score XD complements the standards of traditional credit bureaus.
-The system now helps new credit applicants easily get a FICO Score; consumers with retired credit update their financial activity in real time; consumers with lost access to credit receive credit for positive payment patterns such as paying bills on time; and applicants with no credit bureau record to finally access mainstream banking.
+The system now helps new credit applicants easily get a FICO Score.
+Consumers with retired credit can update their financial activity in real-time.
+Consumers with lost access to credit receive credit for positive payment patterns such as paying bills on time, and applicants with no credit bureau record can finally access mainstream banking.

 How credolab complements FICO Score XD

 Therefore combining them with those used by FICO Score XD can help lenders better assess credit or loan applicants.
-The more sources of alternative data are used, the more that previously unscorable individuals can have access to credit opportunities.
-Additionally, more alternative data can provide credit lenders with stronger credit predictions, thus giving worthy but overlooked credit applicants financial support for their needs and investments.
+The more sources of alternative data are used, the more previously unscorable individuals can access credit opportunities.
+Additionally, more alternative data can give credit lenders stronger credit predictions, thus giving worthy but overlooked credit applicants financial support for their needs and investments.

-With all of these alternative data solutions in the market today, credit risk management and loan lending are now more convenient than ever, opening up the finance space to more people.
-By providing more credit or loan opportunities to previously unscorable individuals, financial inclusion in the US will continue to improve over the next few years.
+With these alternative data solutions in the market today, credit risk management and loan lending are now more convenient than ever, opening up the finance space to more people.
+As a result, financial inclusion in the US will continue improving over the next few years with the providing of more credit or loan opportunities to previously unscorable individuals.